Skip to content

 Obesity is a global epidemic, impacting 100 million people in the U.S. and 800 million worldwide—with the latter figure projected to reach 1.5 billion by 2030.

 GLP-1 drugs have achieved unprecedented weight loss efficacy and created new hope for patients living with obesity and related conditions.
 Issues related to accessibility, cost, tolerability and long-term therapeutic maintenance persist, however, creating growing demand for more diverse solutions.
-Our lead candidate, SYNT-101, may offer an alternative and/or complementary approach intended to provide patients with a more affordable and sustainable path forward.
+Our portfolio of obesity therapies may offer an alternative and/or complementary approach intended to provide patients with a more affordable and sustainable path forward.

 Pediatric Rare Disease Portfolio